 Establishment of Cover Crops

-In theory cover crops can protect soil from erosion, improve soil tilth, supply nitrogen, reduce weeds, provide nectar and pollen for beneficial insects, increase the winter survival of mycorrhyza, help to manage soil-borne diseases, and provide other benefits.
-In practice, it’s often difficult to establish cover crops in organic farming systems well enough to to take advantage of these benefits.
-Success is dependent on several factors: seed selection and quality, seedbed preparation, planting date, seeding depth, seeding methods, and fertilization.
+In theory cover crops can protect soil from erosion, improve soil tilth, supply nitrogen, reduce weeds, provide nectar and pollen for beneficial insects, increase the winter survival of mycorrhiza, help to manage soil-borne diseases, and provide other benefits.
+In practice, it’s often difficult to establish cover crops in organic farming systems well enough to take advantage of these benefits.
+Success is dependent on several factors including (1) seed selection and quality, (2) seedbed preparation, (3) planting date, (4) seeding depth, (5) seeding methods, and (6) fertilization.

 Cover Crop Seed Selection and Quality